jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

   5. *Set Name* for the plate into easy to identify name which is clearly related to the plate in front of your (e.g., Plate5 if the Plate has sticker "Plate#5").
   6. *Save Position Set* using the button in the bottom left corner.
   7. Use steps 3-6 to create a table for second plate and populate it with sample names/positions.
   8. Save Igor Experiment with meaningful name (e.g. "MyName_USAXS_20200805.pxp").
-Send this experiment to staff.
+Send this experiment to staff or drop it to control computer through NXclient or shared Box folder.
 Following other instructions at the top of this page ship the plates with samples mounted to the instrument.

 ******